turingschool/backend-curriculum-site/module2/projects/blogger.md

 end
 ```

-We can then re-use this method any other time we want to make an
+We can then re-use this method any other time we want to make an `Article`.

-`Article`.
+**Git time**.
+Commit, checkout, merge, push, delete Look at the header directly below, make a new branch based on that header.

 ### Deleting Articles